 Our siding, soffit and fascia were all aluminum which meant it would take paint really well.
 Had it been vinyl, I wouldn’t have been able to paint it successfully.

 I chose to roll the primer and paint versus spraying so that I could really push all of the primer into every single nook, cranny and void on the brick surface.
 Rolling a brick facade will last a handful of years longer than a sprayed brick surface.
 After completing the west side, I moved onto the front a couple of weekends later.
-Then came the west side and finally the back.
+Then came the east side and finally the back.
 It took me a long, long time!
 I just worked on it as I had the time to and weather permitting.
 Once I got to the point of it almost being finished, I. was. so. over. it.
-I called one of my friends (who is a full time painter) to beg him to come finish the last couple of places that I was too scared and too tired to do!
+I called one of my friends (who is a full time painter) and begged him to come finish the last couple of places that I was too scared and too tired to do!
 In the back of the house, the gable peek is really, really tall.
 I would’ve needed three tiers of scaffolding to reach it!
 I had to draw a line somewhere.
 I was just too scared to get up that high.
 And the chimney too.
 I didn’t think that painting on top of the roof sounded like fun.
 So my buddy saved the day!
 He and his crew came out and knocked it out in a day and a half (it would’ve taken me a week).
 It wasn’t cheap, but it was about the best $1,100 bucks I’ve ever spent.

 I used Sherwin Williams masonry primer, Loxon for my first coat.
 After that dried, I rolled Sherwin Williams Resilience Exterior paint in Satin finish.
 The color is Sherwin Williams Neutral Ground mixed at 50% on the brick and the siding.
 The soffit and garage door color is a custom shade I made up, and the fascia, gutters, downspouts and shutters are SW Black Fox.
 After a year and a half of on and off painting, updating and landscaping (told you it took a long time) here is what it looks like today.